romansantiago14/intro_genomics_project/README.txt

 Hello, this is your friendly neighborhood genomics_person.
+From Puerto Rico.